Devi - Satyajit Ray - Sharmila Tagore - Doyamoyee

 Devi - Satyajit Ray - Chhabi Biswas - Kalikinkar Chowdhury

 Of the first 25 feature films made in India, every single one – from Raja Harishchandra in 1912 and continuing through 1919 – was an illustration of Hindu mythological subjects, with gods and goddesses as major characters.
 As film production grew in the 1920s it inevitably diversified, but even ten years later, in 1929, 14 out of 99 films produced in India were mythological, a high proportion compared to the percentage of religious-themed films made in the United States, France, or Germany at that time.
-In 1936 the landmark early sound film Sant Tukaram flipped the emphasis of the early mythologicals, focusing on human devotion to the gods rather than the deities themselves, but its purpose was consistent with its forebears – the movie encourages religious piety.
+In 1936 the landmark early sound film Sant Tukaram flipped the emphasis of the early mythologicals, focusing on human devotion to the gods rather than the deities themselves, but its purpose was consistent with its forebears – it still encouraged religious piety.

 The statistics above would seem to suggest that a focus on religious worship was peculiar to early Indian cinema, but if we look honestly at American and other Western cinemas, the differences start to break down.
 For one thing, Hollywood films from the silent era through the mid-1950s relied on a star system that created personality cults around the most famous actors and actresses.
 Studio publicity extended beyond the films themselves – fan magazines, newsreels, and public appearances fed the public’s desire to worship larger-than-life personas, whether Theda Bara or Joan Crawford, Douglas Fairbanks or Clark Gable.
 Starring roles were written, and bodies made up, to overemphasize masculine and feminine characteristics, turning male stars into heroes and endowing female stars with glamor.
 Both glamor and heroism exceed the demands of normal sexuality; the surplus quality in either case places the spectator in a passive position of adulatory identification or reverence.
 In effect, just like the Indian mythologicals, early Western cinema was preoccupied with gods and goddesses, only of a more overtly manufactured sort.
 Considering further that Hollywood films of the 1920s and 1930s usually conveyed moral lessons, the difference between early Indian and American films becomes one of presentation more than content.